Bachelor of Science in Nursing

 Applications will be accepted online via the TJAPP system.
 To be considered complete and eligible for review, your application must be complete with required transcripts, letters of recommendation, personal statements, test scores (if applicable) and all supporting documents submitted in the directed manner and received by our office by the application deadline.
 See Application Requirements section below for further details on the materials required to complete your application.

 Prerequisites must be completed by the time the student enrolls at Thomas Jefferson University.
 You do not need to have your prerequisites completed before you apply, but the majority should be completed before an admissions decision can be made.

 Questions about Prerequisites can be directed to TJU.Admissions@jefferson.edu or 215-503-8890

 Degree & GPA

-A conferred bachelor’s degree is required before the program begins (but may be in progress at the time of application).
-Undergraduate GPA and science GPA of at least 3.0 are strongly recommended but do not guarantee admission.
+A conferred bachelor’s degree is required before the program begins, but may be in progress at the time of application.
+Applicants should have at least a 3.0 GPA to be considered.

 Courses & Credits